sravankumarbodakonda/portfolio/README.md

 # sravankumar

-this repo as my cv
- in this website i have added some of my projects and my sklls etc ..... going to improve this a little bit in furture processs........
+in this i have added my portfolio which i have done my projects and about my skills for the future purpose.